 2. iThemes Security

 iThemes Security is a popular plugin with incredible security features.
-It has a beautiful interface where you can customize each and every part of the tools. iThemes’ modules include 404 detection, away mode, database backup, file change detection, SSL configuration, WordPress tweaks and many more.
+It has a beautiful interface where you can customize each and every part of the tools. iThemes’ modules include 404 detections, away mode, database backup, file change detection, SSL configuration, WordPress tweaks and many more.

 After activation, Open Security from the left pane of your dashboard.
 Visit Local BruteForce Protection module and configure the settings to limit login attempts in your WordPress blog.

 It lets you lockout or permanently ban a user after he reaches the threshold limits.
-Lockout whitelist, network bruteforce protection, block specific IP addresses are some of the remaining features of the plugin.
+Lockout whitelist, network brute-force protection, block specific IP addresses are some of the remaining features of the plugin.

 3. All In One WP Security & Firewall